EasyCorp/EasyAdminBundle/Resources/doc/book/3-list-search-show-configuration.md

 These are the options that you can define for each field:

   * `property` (mandatory): the name of the Doctrine property which you want to display.
-Properties can be real (they exist as Doctrine properties) or "virtual" (they just define getter/setter methods, as explained later).
 The `property` option is the only mandatory option when using the extended field configuration format.
   * `label` (optional): the title displayed for the property.
 The default title is the "humanized" version of the property name (e.g. 'fieldName' is transformed into 'Field name').